-- Each stakeholder sector conducts open nominations, including any self-nominations, and each sector nominates at least two candidates; - Each stakeholder sector, through sector liaisons, will rank all nominees (both selfnominated and sector nominated).
-Thus all nominees will be ranked by each sector, creating seven separate rankings of the list.
-These ranked listings will be compiled and submitted to the ISO Board for ultimate appointment of the members; - ISO Board will appoint nine Transitional Committee members, with eight of the members coming from the list of ranked candidates and one member from an EIM Entity;
+- Each interested stakeholder identifies with one of the seven sectors; - Each stakeholder sector conducts open nominations, including any self-nominations, and each sector nominates at least two nominees; - Each stakeholder sector, through meetings facilitated by sector liaisons, will rank at least the top twelve individual nominees (both self-nominated and sector nominated) with the remainder ranked either individually or in groupings or tiers, thus resulting in seven separate rankings of the list.
+These ranked listings will be compiled and submitted to the ISO Board for ultimate appointment of the members;

-• The number of members will be increased by up to two members if additional EIM Entities join, either before or after the nomination process is completed, in order to accommodate seats for the first two additional EIM Entities.
+- ISO Board will appoint nine Transitional Committee members, with eight of the members coming from the list of ranked candidates and one member from an EIM Entity; - The number of members will be increased by up to two members if additional EIM Entities join, either before or after the nomination process is completed, in order to accommodate seats for the first two additional EIM Entities.